'How many deaths is too many?' Bay Area lawmakers condemn GOP gun policy after latest school massacre

 ALSO READ: Emotional Steve Kerr on mass shooting: 'I'm tired of the moments of silence.
 Enough!'

-CNN reported the gunman bought an assault rifle on his 18th birthday, which was possible after Texas Gov. Greg Abbott lowered the age to legally purchase to 18 years old in 2021.
+CNN reported the gunman bought two assault rifles on his 18th birthday.

 "Another day, another mass shooting, and more silence from the gun lobby and Republicans who refuse to allow any gun safety reforms to occur," said Sen. Dianne Feinstein (D-California) in a prepared statement.
 "So far this year - and we're not even at the end of May - there have been more than 200 mass shootings leaving more than 230 dead and more than 840 injured.